Multiplexed Quantum Communication with Surface and Hypergraph Product Codes: Multiplexed quantum communication with error-correcting codes

 In the first scenario, the multiplexed photons are used to encode $m$ codewords from $m$ independent copies of the same code.
 The logical throughput of the channel increases $m$ fold over the no-multiplexing case.
 One can assign qubits to photons so that each photon contains one qubit from a codeword of the distinct codes.
 The qubits from different codewords are correlated, but there is no correlation among the qubits in a fixed code.
 This correlation does not affect the logical error rate of the individual codes.

-\subsection{(B) Sending \texorpdfstring{$m$}-times bigger codewords}
+\subsection{(B) Sending \texorpdfstring{$m$}\,-times bigger codewords}

-In the second scenario, a larger number of qubits are used to encode a single codeword from a code in the same family with an $m$-fold longer length.
+In the second scenario, a larger number of qubits is used to encode a single codeword from a code in the same family with an $m$-fold longer length.
 If this scenario is applied to the surface code, it achieves $\sqrt{m}$ times larger distance than the no-multiplexing case ($m=1$).

 Fig.~\ref{fig:7-10} shows a Monte Carlo simulation of the logical $Z$ error rate for this scenario for the surface code.
+We use surface codes only on a 2$D$-torus (i.e. toric codes) in this paper.
 To determine whether a logical $Z$ error occurred, we checked whether the errors left after the decoding process were anti-commutative with a logical $X$ operator of any logical qubit in the codeword.
+As logical $Y$ errors can be viewed as combinations of logical $X$ and $Z$ errors, we also count these as logical $Z$ errors for the purpose of these plots.
 Each data point in the simulation is obtained from $10^5$ shots, and the error bar is given by the Agresti–Coull interval~\cite{agresti1998approximate}.
+For simplicity, we assign qubits to multiplexed photons uniformly at random in this section.
 This scenario introduces correlations in errors between the qubits in the code, which may degrade the performance.
 However, if $m$ is sufficiently small relative to the code size, the benefit gained by increasing the code size is more significant.
 All the programs we used to simulate multiplexed quantum communication with surface codes are available here~\cite{Nishio_C_implementation_of_2024}.
 The logical error rate significantly decreases as the code size and $m$ increase.

-Note that the logical $Z$ error rate converges to $0.75$.
-This is because there are two logical qubits in the codes, and the logical $Z$ error for each qubit converges to $0.5$; hence, the probability that both qubits are logical $Z$ error-free is $0.25$.
-In practice, this does not mean the encoded information is recovered, though.
+Readers may wonder why the logical $Z$ error rate converges to $0.75$, even though for a loss probability of $1$ the code will be completely erased.
+This is due to the fact that, following such a complete erasure, the recovery procedure will reinitialize the code in a random state subject to one of the logical operators $II,ZI,IZ,ZZ$ with equal probability, and so $25\%$ of the time we do not observe a logical $Z$ error.
+Importantly, this finite recovery probability is observed because, in this case, we care only about the presence/absence of logical $Z$ operators, and it does not imply that an arbitrary quantum state can be recovered.